leonbarrett/BeanstalkCommandLine/readme.markdown

 `$beanstalk deploy <repo_name>` - will allow you to deploy an environment.
 The script will prompt you for all details.

+`$beanstalk deploy-all <repo_name>` - will allow you to re-deploy all files to an environment.
+The script will prompt you for all details.

 `$beanstalk config` - will allow you to update your Beanstalk config details (passwords are stored as plain text!)

 NOTE: When passing in a repo name, this must be the name and not the title.
 Type `$beanstalk list` to see a list of repos (the names are within brackets).